Three tips to make your holiday gift giving even greener!

 Tip #1: The Power of Paper (Repurpose)

 Newspaper is an easy and classic way to wrap presents, but is often seen as the cheapskate’s way out.
 No longer!
 Get creative and dye it with food coloring, or paint on it with watercolor or tempera paints.
-Cutting out pictures from magazines, comics, or old greeting cards and gluing them on are another way to make a newspaper-wrapped box look a little more special.
-Use glitter to make it extra festive, or just draw on it with markers, crayons, or colored pencils!
-You can also use stamps to make plain paper prettier; one rubber stamp is all you need, or make your own stamp out of a raw potato (this is a great project for kids)!
+Cutting out pictures from magazines, comics, or old greeting cards and gluing them on to make a personalized collage are other ways to make a newspaper-wrapped gift look a little more special.
+Use environmentally friendly glitter to make it extra festive, or just draw on it with markers, crayons, or colored pencils, or use a stamp (all of which are awesome projects for young environmentalists)!

-These are awesome ways to recycle things you already have rather than getting something new only to throw it immediately away (plus, it saves you money).
 Of course, our very favorite way to give (and receive) gifts is to wrap it in something that is useful and will continue to be used.
-Put the present that you would have put in one of those glossy gift bags in a reusable shopping bag instead!
-They come in all kinds of cool colors and styles (we love these ones from envirosax and baggu; they fold up really small and are perfect for throwing in your purse or your pocket when not in use) and will help prevent excess trash far beyond the holidays!
-Other useful things that make great wrapping are pretty tea towels or cool fashion scarves.
-Use fun shoelaces as ribbon, or try this awesome (and easy) tutorial for cool personalized pipe cleaner gift tags.
+Instead of wrapping, save time and energy and put your present in one of our recycled silk drawstring gift bags!
+Made from recycled silk sari material in India, they come in all kinds of beautiful colors and styles, plus they fold up really small and are perfect for throwing in your purse or your pocket when you're on the go.
+Most importantly, they will help reduce your gift recipients footprint, and will prevent excess trash far beyond the holidays!

 Tip #3: Furoshiki - An Ancient Japanese Wrapping Art (Reuse)